sedelmeyer/cc-pydata/docs/tutorial.rst

 * reStructuredText supports semantic meaning in a manner not supported by Markdown
 * reStructuredText is extensible and standardized while any Markdown that is feature-rich enough to even begin supporting moderate-to-heavy technical writing needs will come in many flavors which are not always portable between different platforms without tedious modification
 * reStructuredText is a stable go-to, has been around for a while, and has been used heavily in the Python community since 2002
-* reStructuredText is the default markup language for Sphinx (see more about why we are using Sphinx in the section below) and integrates well with Sphinx's more powerful directives
+* reStructuredText is the default markup language for Sphinx (see more about why we are using Sphinx in the section below) and integrates well with `Sphinx's more powerful directives <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html>`_

 Rationale for using Sphinx instead of Jekyll, Pelican, or some other static site generator
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-GitHub Pages strongly favors GitHub's homegrown static site generator Jekyll and is stupid simple to use for some basic web publishing needs.
+GitHub Pages strongly favors GitHub's homegrown static site generator `Jekyll <https://jekyllrb.com/>`_ and is hella simple to use for some basic web publishing needs.
 The first major drawback to Jekyll is that it's a Ruby-based tool.
 That means you'd need to run both a Ruby environment and Python environment to publish your ``cc-pydata`` documentation.
 Meanwhile, Sphinx is through-and-through a Python-based tool (in fact the documentation for the Python language itself is published using Sphinx).
 The second major drawback is that Jekyll is not a tool custom-suited for documenting code.
-This drawback also applies to Pelican and many other static site generators.
+This drawback also applies to `Pelican <https://docs.getpelican.com/>`_ and many other static site generators.
 They typically provide no means for auto-generating project documentation directly from the custom code contained in your packaged Python library.
 Sphinx on the otherhand excels at this task.
-As was illustrated above (see :ref:`make-docs`), Sphinx offers powerful directives for auto-generating and auto-organizing your project documentation, pulling documentation directly from the docstrings in your code.
+As was illustrated above (see :ref:`make-docs`), Sphinx offers powerful built-in extensions such as `sphinx.ext.autodoc <https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ for generating and organizing your project documentation, pulling documentation directly from the docstrings in your code.

+Information about other popular "built-in" Sphinx extensions that help to make Sphinx a smart choice for technical documentation `can be found in the "Extensions" section of the Sphinx documentation <https://www.sphinx-doc.org/en/master/usage/extensions/index.html>`_.

 Adding a logo to your Sphinx site
 """""""""""""""""""""""""""""""""

+The default theme used for the Sphinx docs in the ``cc-pydata`` template is called `Alabaster <https://alabaster.readthedocs.io/en/latest/>`_.
+It's clean, responsive, and configurable.
+Did I mention it was clean?

+The Alabaster theme provides a simple option for adding a site logo to the top of the lefthand navbar.
+A reasonable width for that logo image is 200 pixels.
+To add a logo to your ``cc-pydata`` project documentation, simply:

+#.
+Save your 200-pixel-width image file (e.g. as .jpg or .png file) to the ``docs/`` directory, and name it ``docs/logo.png`` (with the appropriate file extension of course).
+#.
+Go to the ``docs/conf.py`` file and uncomment the ``logo`` setting in the ``html_theme_options`` dictionary.
+#.
+Then ``make html`` and your new logo image should appear in the generated site HTML.

 Adding a favicon to your Sphinx site
 """"""""""""""""""""""""""""""""""""

+Similar to the site logo, if you wish to add a favicon image to your Alabaster-themed Sphinx site:

+#.
+Generate your ``favicon.ico`` image at 16x16 pixels, or 32x32, or whatever size makes the most sense given current browser standards and backwards compatibility concerns (truthfully, I couldn't care less and would just choose a size that works for your browser of choice).
+#.
+Save it as ``docs/favicon.ico``.
+#.
+Go to the ``docs/conf.py`` file and uncomment the ``html_favicon = '_static/favicon.ico'`` line and ``make html`` again.

 Resizing other images for your Sphinx site
 """"""""""""""""""""""""""""""""""""""""""